"Yes, all our teachers are impressed with your son's progress and believe he is ready for the next grade level."

 The largest and oldest of the students was digging his nose and examining the findings with morbid fascination.
 His head had a swollen bump from the previous altercation.

-The fourth and youngest student gulped, visibly anxious as he sat at his desk under the headmistress' watchful eye.
+The fourth and youngest student gulped, looking anxious as he sat at his desk under the headmistress' watchful eye.

-The fifth student with blue eyes sat in the corner, quietly looking at how the pointer moved around the clock.
-He was convinced that the seconds had stopped ticking and that the minutes had actually halted as if time itself had been held in stasis.
+The fifth student with blue eyes sat in the corner, quietly watching as the pointer moved around the clock.
+He was convinced that the seconds had stopped ticking and that the minutes had actually halted, as if time itself had been held in stasis.

 "Nakashima, no matter how hard you stare, it won't get faster," the headmistress stated.

-The gray uniforms of the high schoolers were still damp from the foam that Natsuo had sprayed to stop the biggest one from terrorizing the smallest one.
-Kohaku had tried to swing his new opponent with his fist during the fight, but missed and slipped instead, hitting his head on the floor with a loud thud.
+The high schoolers' gray uniforms were still damp from the foam Natsuo had sprayed to stop Kohaku from terrorizing that one student.
+Kohaku had tried to swing his new opponent with his fist during the confrontation, but missed and slipped instead, hitting his head on the floor with a loud thud.

-It got him thinking about why he had been so eager to help someone he had never met.
+It got Natsuo thinking about why he had been so willing to help someone he had never met.
 He had certainly not been the type to stand up for someone else, let alone get physically involved in a conflict.

 Natsuo glanced at the fourth student whose face had been used as a mop, seeing a resemblance between him and the little ghost from his old school.
 The boy had the same trembling frame and the same fearful expression as his former classmate - and for some reason, a stab of guilt struck through him.

-Interrupting Kohaku made him feel more alive than when he was a bully.
+Interrupting Kohaku made him feel more alive than being a bully.
 If he had known that defending someone else could make him feel so empowered, he would have done it much sooner.

 The headmistress squinted at her watch and her brows wrinkled.

-The five students rose up from their stools, filling the classroom with creaking chairs.
+The five students rose up from their stools, filling the classroom with creaking sounds.

-Kohaku focused on his previous victim as he landed a mischievous look at him, but Natsuo blocked his sight and stood between them, challenging the bigger bully with his fierce eyes.
+Kohaku aimed a mischievous look at his previous victim, but Natsuo blocked his sight and stepped between them, challenging the bigger bully.

-The headmistress observed as the boys made their way out of the classroom, her gaze lingering on Nakashima for a moment before he disappeared out the door.
+The headmistress observed as the boys left the classroom, observing Nakashima for a moment before he disappeared out the door.

 "I will be your senior from now on, so you better show some respect," Natsuo announced and flicked his fingers at Kohaku's head bump.

-"Maybe if you started paying more attention in class you would - " the incoming third grader was about to scold, but his words trailed off as he realized how hypocritical he sounded, given his own lack of interest in studying at his old school.
+"Maybe if you paid more attention in class, you would - " the incoming third grader was about to scold, but his words trailed off as he realized how hypocritical he sounded, given his own disinterest in classes at his old school.

 "Whatever.
 Just stop picking your nose.
-It's disgusting," he finished and tucked his hands inside his pockets, strolling away as the other high schoolers watched after him.
+It's disgusting," he finished and tucked his hands inside his pockets, then strolled away as the other high schoolers watched after him.

 (Elsewhere at the same time)

-"He has lost an awful lot of weight," a homeschool teacher commented with a worried face, glancing at the young male student staring blankly at his desk.
+"He has lost an awful lot of weight," a homeschool teacher commented worriedly and glanced at the boy student, who was looking blankly at his desk.

 "My nephew has been through a lot.
-Just keep an eye on him and make sure he is doing okay," Toshiro Takuya replied, gazing at the teenager’s slumped posture from the doorway.
+Just keep a close eye on him and make sure he is doing okay," Toshiro Takuya replied, examining at the teenager’s slumped posture from the doorway.

-The boy's dark hair was scruffy and his shirt hung slightly loose on his body as if he had grown out of it overnight.
-His pale brown eyes looked at the books in front of him without really seeing them.
+The boy's dark hair was scruffy and his shirt hung loose on his body, as if he had outgrown it.
+His pale brown eyes stared at the books in front of him, but they seemed empty, like he was lost in a different world.

-"Why don't we give him a day to rest?
-I'm sure he just misses his home," Toshiro suggested to the homeschool teacher, who nodded her head before leaving.
+"Why don't we give him a day off?
+I'm sure he misses his home," Toshiro suggested to the homeschool teacher, who nodded her head before leaving.

-The man in the dusk-blue suit walked to his nephew's desk.
-He kneeled down and put a hand on the boy's shoulder, causing him to jolt and glance up at his uncle in shock.
+The man in a dusk-blue suit walked to his nephew's desk.
+He kneeled down and put a hand on the boy's shoulder, causing him to jolt and glance up at his uncle startled.

 "Your parents are coming to visit soon.
 Are you excited?"
-Toshiro asked in his deep voice, his focus never leaving the teenager as he spoke.
+Toshiro asked in his deep voice, keeping his attention fixed on the teenager as he spoke.

-Jiro looked down at the table as he remained silent.
-The man leaned in closer, his lips almost touching the boy's small ear as he whispered in a low voice.
+Jiro lowered his head and remained silent.
+The man leaned in closer, his lips almost touching the boy's ear as he whispered softly.

 "Let's keep everything between us, okay?
-It's our secret and we won't tell anyone - not even your mom and dad."
+It's our secret and we won't tell anyone - not even your mother and father."

-"Remember, you don't want to make your uncle mad now, do you?" he said in a playful voice, wiping away the tears from the boy's face with his cigarette-smelling fingers.
+"Remember, you don't want to make your uncle mad.
+Be a good boy and do as I say," he said and wiped away the tears from the boy's face with his cigarette-scented hands.